Sig Engineering - Part 1 - Solana's Gossip Protocol

 }

-Note: In the solana-labs client, to compute what nodes to send a prune message to, the client uses the number of duplicates sent, along with the node's stake weight and a minimum number of nodes to keep.
-Since Sig doesn't have stake weight information yet so we follow a simpler approach and send prune messages to any peers which send a value that fails to be inserted in the CrdsTable.
+Note: In the Agave client, to compute what nodes to send a prune message to, the client uses the number of duplicates sent, along with the node's stake weight and a minimum number of nodes to keep.
+Since Sig doesn't have stake weight information yet, we follow a simpler approach and send prune messages to any peers which send a value that fails to be inserted in the GossipTable.

 Receiving Prune Messages